Project June 4th

 In Project June 4th, 6 dancers take turn to perform the “Tank Man” choreography throughout the 24-hour commemoration.
 Each of them will attempt to perform and interpret the choreography in a way that expresses their individual position, thoughts and relationship to the Tiananmen Square incident, state censorship and the fight for human rights and democracy.

-Dancers (alias is used to protect their identities):
+Dancers and their commemorative actions (alias is used to protect their identities):

 2. Tank Ghost: “Of Ghosts and Shells”